Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

 title:    Setting up a fully featured Github Pages site
 modified: 2021-01-12T21-46-00+00.00
 ---

-# Adding analytics, ads, and a Paypal donate button to a site created using Github pages
+# {{ page.title }}

-This post will explain how to use [Github pages](https://pages.github.com/) to create a very powerful but easy to use content site, and to add Google Analytics, Ads and a Paypal donate button to that site to monetise and monitor it.
+This post will explain how to use [Github pages](https://pages.github.com/) to create a powerful but easy to use content site, and to add Google Analytics, Ads and a Paypal donate button to that site to monetise and monitor it.

 ## Setup a Github pages site